ARMY PAY SERVICES HISTORY

 Brigadier L G Hinchliffe MBE 1983

-"The creation of the Army Pay Department (APD) and later the Army Pay Corps (APC) introduced the expertise to record, audit and approve expenditure in Fixed Centre Pay Offices , however it took the experiences of two world wars and a number of lesser conflicts before such expertise was embedded fully at Regimental level!!
-The development and eventual demise of the Royal Army Pay Corps was driven, as in the past, by the Government's desire to control the Defence Budget Expenditure! "
+"The creation of the Army Pay Department (APD), the Army Pay Corps (APC) and their later amalgamation into the Royal Army Pay Corps (RAPC) introduced the expertise to record, audit and approve expenditure in Fixed Centre Pay Offices , however it took the experiences of two world wars and a number of lesser conflicts before such expertise was embedded fully at Regimental level!!
+The success and eventual demise of the Royal Army Pay Corps was driven by its Professionalism; Flexibility; Development and Acceptance of Automated Systems; and finally, as in the past, by the Government's desire to control the Defence Budget Expenditure!"

 On 3rd April 1992 the Royal Army Pay Corps said farewell to Winchester with its last ever "Freedom Parade" and on 6th April 1992 was amalgamated into the Adjutant General's Corps, forming part of the Staff and Personnel Support Branch (SPS).